Building a positive online reputation should be every business owner's top priority – right from the beginning.

-It is a good idea to begin investing in reputation management immediately, so you can build your reputation as you build your business.
-Investing in brand reputation management from the start of your business allows you to build your search profile so that you are in better control of your reviews, social media mentions, and third party articles from the start.
+It is a good idea to begin investing in reputation management immediately so you can build your reputation as you build your business.
+Investing in brand reputation management from the start of your business allows you to build your search profile so that you are in better control of your reviews, social media mentions, and third-party articles from the start.

 What is brand reputation management?

 Brand reputation management is a process that involves monitoring and improving the online reputation of your brand.
-It involves playing an active role in managing your brand's online reviews, social media profiles, third party guest posts, and owned content like blog articles.
+It involves playing an active role in managing your brand's online reviews, social media profiles, third-party guest posts, and owned content like blog articles.

 Why is brand reputation management important?

-Your brand's reputation dictates how likeable your brand is, how trustworthy it is, and if a customer should bother with you.
+Your brand's reputation dictates how likable your brand is, how trustworthy it is, and if a customer should bother with you.
 Social media and online reviews dominate today's consumer landscape, so it's important to monitor them and keep negative reviews and mentions at a minimum.